Funding for research into link between oral and cardiac health

 16 November 2017

-Dr. Dáire Shanahan ( NIHR ACF in Oral Medicine), in collaboration with Dr. Angela Nobbs (Lecturer in Oral Microbiology),and Prof. Sarah George (Professor of Cardiovascular Signaling), has been awarded a grant worth £16K from the David Telling Charitable Trust.
+Dr. Dáire Shanahan ( NIHR ACF in Oral Medicine), in collaboration with Dr. Angela Nobbs (Lecturer in Oral Microbiology),and Prof. Sarah George (Professor of Cardiovascular Signalling), has been awarded a grant worth £16K from the David Telling Charitable Trust.

 The project, entitled “The role of PPAR-delta in monocyte/macrophage behaviour and its link to the association of Aggregatibacter actinomycetemcomitans with atherosclerosis” is part of an ongoing collaboration between the Oral Microbiology group at Bristol Dental School and the Bristol Heart Institute.